Plant your vote

 It’s easy – just vote!
 We’ve got 6 SU Officer positions available for the next academic year.
 The elected Officers represent the voices of our community for one academic year and become the head of the SU organisation, which is why they are selected by the student body.
 Candidates for all roles will be announced soon and you can check out their manifestos to help you decide who to vote for.

 There will be volunteering opportunities to work with More Trees BANES to help plant the trees we have donated.
-Keep an eye out for more news on this once in-person activities start to run again.
+Keep an eye out for opportunities in Semester 2 with V Trees.

 Why is this important?